PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/README.md

 Importer and interpreter for Super Clyde based on [Clyde Dialogue Language](https://github.com/viniciusgerevini/clyde).
 Completely written in GDScript.
 No external dependencies.
 Super Clyde is entirely backwards campatiable with Clyde.

 > Super Clyde is a language for writing game dialogues.
-It supports branching dialogues, translations and interfacing with your game through variables and events.
+It supports branching dialogues, translations and interfacing with your game through variables and events. now with (shitty) [videos](https://www.youtube.com/playlist?list=PL5jCxg8GFqU4noTnHmy_O1lISN8bFMK8Z)!

 ```
 The Wolf:   Jimmie – lead the way, boys – get to work.